sunjc826/LaTeX-documents/Advanced Data Structures.md

 In ADS, the number of operations and size of object are separated.
 However, note that ADS makes a slightly stronger statement, since the $g(n) + mCf(n)$ is not asymptotic.
 Consider the case when $m=1$.
 ADS then says that $S(1) \leq g(n) + Cf(n)$, where the $g(n)$ term accounts for a possibly larger initial object size.

 From the previous 2 segments, we see that ADS' complexity definitions does not rely so much on asymptotics, but rather universal quantification over the entirety of $\mathbb{N}$.
+ADS does use the usual aysmptotic definition for general functions however.
+The above only refers to the complexity of a data object.